Can You Use Human Conditioner on Dogs? Expert Grooming Tips

 Bathing Frequency

 Too many baths can dry out your dog’s skin.
-Most dogs only need a bath every four to six weeks unless they get especially dirty or have specific skin issues.
+Most dogs only need a bath every 4 to 6 weeks, unless they get especially dirty or have specific skin issues.

 Conditioner and Shampoo Combos Made for Dogs